microsoft/bedrock/gitops/azure-devops/README.md

 The `release.sh` can either be fed a file if the `release.sh` file exists locally in the repo, or it can take in the script inline.
 Regardless, environment variables will need to be set for the tasks:

 `ACCESS_TOKEN_SECRET: $(ACCESS_TOKEN)`
-`COMMIT_MESSAGE: "custom message used when committing and pushing to git` `SUBCOMPONENT: "the subcomponent within your Fabrikate HLD that should be manipulated` `PATH: `
-`PATH_VALUE: the value to the path`
+`COMMIT_MESSAGE: custom message used when committing and pushing to git` `SUBCOMPONENT: the subcomponent within your Fabrikate HLD that should be manipulated` `YAML_PATH: the yaml path to the subkey to set (e.g. data.replicas)` `YAML_PATH_VALUE: the value to the subkey`

 ![Release Task 2](image/release-task2.png)